CiscoDevNet/roomdevices-macros-samples/WebApps Manager/README.md

 ## Requirements
 1. A Cisco Webex Board or Desk device
-2. A Touch 10 connected to the Webex Room or Webex Board device to record cleaning events
+2. A touch controller connected to the Webex Room or Webex Board device to record cleaning events
 3. Firmware CE9.13 or newer or RoomOS

 ## Usage